Skip to content

 StatusMeaningLiability Shift

-1. Customer enters card details — Card data is entered into the secure Tokenizer iframe as usual.
+1. Customer enters card — Card data is entered into the secure Tokenizer iframe.

-2. You call tokenizer.submit('amount') — Tokenizer sends the card data and amount to the PAAY 3DS service.
+2. You call tokenizer.submit('amount') — Tokenizer sends the card and amount to the PAAY 3DS service.

-3. Frictionless check — PAAY communicates with the card issuer's Access Control Server (ACS) to determine if the transaction can be authenticated without customer interaction.
+3. Frictionless check — PAAY contacts the issuer's Access Control Server (ACS) to see if the transaction can authenticate without customer interaction.

-4. Challenge (if needed) — If the issuer requires additional verification, a challenge window is automatically displayed within the Tokenizer iframe (e.g., a one-time passcode entry).
+4. Challenge (if needed) — If the issuer requires verification, the challenge UI is rendered inside the Tokenizer iframe.

-5. Authentication result — The 3DS authentication result (CAVV, ECI, XID) is returned alongside the payment token in your submission callback.
+5. Result — CAVV, ECI, and XID are returned alongside the payment token in your submission callback.

-6. Your server processes the transaction — Send the token and 3DS data to your backend, which calls the API to complete the charge.
+6. Your server charges it — Send the token to your backend, which calls the gateway API.

 Customer → Tokenizer iframe → PAAY 3DS → Card Issuer (ACS)